pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-This is useful for quick prototyping but also in any instance where we just need an instance of a type and aren't picky about what it is:
+This is useful for quick prototyping, but also in any instance where we just need an instance of a type, and we aren't picky about what it is:

 ```rust
 fn main() {